 “They kept us in a room for about two hours,” Lizandro recalled.
 “Then, they exited and told us they couldn’t let us go, that I couldn’t go to another state.
 And that for that reason, they were going to deport us.”

-Katz was informed that ICE would be detaining the brothers with the intention of deporting them to their country of birth, El Salvador — and that, paradoxically, the catalyst for their swift action was that Licha, now more than ever, was closer to scoring the most important and awaited goal of his life: his American dream.
+Katz was informed that ICE would be detaining the brothers with the intention of deporting them to their country of birth, El Salvador — and that, paradoxically, the catalyst for the agency’s swift action was that Licha, now more than ever, was closer to scoring the most important and awaited goal of his life: his American dream.

-The attorney said ICE’s unexpected decision to the take the young Salvadoran siblings into custody was largely rooted in the fact that the agency believed Lizandro’s plans to study in North Carolina suggested that the brothers did not intend on returning to El Salvador. “[The ICE agents] said they would be negligent if they didn’t take them into custody and deport them,” Katz said.
+The attorney said ICE’s unexpected decision to take the young Salvadoran siblings into custody was largely rooted in the fact that the agency believed Lizandro’s plans to study in North Carolina suggested that the brothers did not intend on returning to El Salvador. “[The ICE agents] said they would be negligent if they didn’t take them into custody and deport them,” Katz said.

 For the next four days, the two talented center-backs were sidelined, not only from the pitch but from their home and their family.
-Their detention, resembling an unjust long match suspension, disheartened and perplexed the brothers, who said they had done nothing wrong.
+Their detention, resembling an long match suspension, disheartened and perplexed the brothers, who said they had done nothing wrong.
 They were no longer sleeping in the second-floor room they shared in their modest townhouse in quiet and green Germantown, but in a cold and solitary jail cell in Baltimore.
 Their uniforms no longer consisted of long striped socks, shin guards and a jersey tucked inside a pair of shorts, but of dark blue and oversized prison garments.
 “They tied us up like we were criminals — our feet, hands and waists.
 We couldn’t walk.
 We were complete criminals to them,” Diego said, channeling the pain caused by a wound that has clearly not fully healed.
 “They treated us almost like dogs.”

 Lucía, remembering the day she was allowed to visit her youngest sons in the correctional facility, described the pain and indignation she felt upon seeing them in prison clothing.
 “With those uniforms, they looked like criminals,” the heartbroken mother said.
 “For me, that was horrible because they never did anything wrong here.”

 Diego and Lizandro were accustomed to confronting and reversing difficult scenarios on the field, but they quickly realized that the odds were stacked against them in this contest to remain in America; one that was being dictated by referees wearing blue federal uniforms.
-It was during this specific moment that the brothers recognized that life was a lot like fútbol: when opportunities are scarce, one needs to devise a strategy, but also understand that at the end of the day, when the referee blows the final whistle, it may or may not succeed.
+It was during this specific moment that the brothers recognized that life was a lot like fútbol: when opportunities are scarce, you need to devise a strategy, but also understand that at the end of the match, when the referee blows the final whistle, it may or may not succeed.
 And when the stars of the team find themselves unable to shine, it is in this instance that the 12th man’s encouragement from the grandstands becomes indispensable.
 These loyal and ardent backers provide unconditional support, seeking to influence the outcome of a match that they seem to have no control over — and Chino and Licha had plenty of them.

 Soon after the brothers were detained, Katz said he filed a Stay of Removal request that was denied almost immediately.
 Upon learning that their defensive standard-bearer was in a jail cell, Lizandro’s teammates and coaches at the Bethesda academy took swift action.
 Ney and the other coaches called local immigration legal services providers seeking counsel and representation for the siblings, while members of the team, along with the Claros family and CASA de Maryland, organized a demonstration outside of the Department of Homeland Security’s (DHS) headquarters on Nebraska Ave. to demand the release of their teammate and his brother.